Multiple imputation for propensity score analysis with covariates missing at random: some clarity on within and across methods: The across methods

-It turns out that $\tilde\omega(Z,A,Y)$ is a good proxy for $\omega(Z,X,A)$ in the sense that does not bias $\tau$ estimation.
+This best guess turns out to be a good proxy for the true weight in the sense that it does not bias $\tau$ estimation.
 Its justification is based on the full-data identification formula that justifies propensity score weighting:

-If suffices to consider one of the two terms, say $\theta_1$.
+If suffices to consider one of the two terms, $\theta_1$.
 Using iterated expectation conditioning on $(Z,A,Y)$ obtains

 This justifies replacing the inverse probability weight $\omega(Z,X,A)$ in the $\tau$ formula with $\tilde\omega(Z,A,Y)$.
-This simple proof unfortunately does not seem, at least to us, to offer any immediate intuition.
+This simple proof unfortunately does not seem to offer, at least to us, any immediate intuition.

-A perhaps easier way to see that propensity score weighting using the aPW across method is consistent is to note that it is equivalent, or asymptotically equivalent, to the within method (which we know is consistent).
+A perhaps easier way to see that propensity score weighting using the aPW \textit{across} method is consistent is to note that it is equivalent, or asymptotically equivalent, to the \textit{within} method (which we know is consistent).
 Again, we will just consider the estimation of the $\theta_1$ term.
 There are two forms of estimation by inverse probability weighting: the \cite{hajek1971comment} estimator is a weighted average of the outcome, while the \cite{horvitz1952GeneralizationSamplingReplacement} (H-T) estimator multiplies the outcome of each unit by the weight and sums over all units but then divides the sum by the sample size.
 These estimators of $\theta_1$ using imputed dataset $k$ are

 where $w_{1ik}:=\frac{A_i}{\hat e(Z_i,X_{ik}^\dagger)}$ is the estimated weight for estimating $\theta_1$ of unit $i$ in imputed dataset $k$.
 Denote the average of these weights of unit $i$ over the imputed datasets by $\bar w_{1i}:=\frac{1}{M}\sum_{k=1}^Mw_{1ik}$.